 NAVTEX in the United States

 transmitting coastal urgent marine safety information to ships worldwide.
 In the United States, NAVTEX is broadcast from Coast Guard facilities in Cape Cod, Chesapeake VA, Savannah GA, Miami FL, New Orleans LA, San Juan PR, Cambria CA, Pt.
 Reyes CA, Astoria OR, Kodiak AK, Honolulu HI, and Guam.
-The Coast Guard began operating NAVTEX from Boston in 1983.
+Although NAVTEX broadcasts from Guam have not been operational since July 2018, Guam continues to broadcast NAVTEX on its backup frequency 4209.5 kHz.
+The Coast Guard first began operating NAVTEX from Boston in 1983.

 States, as well the area around Kodiak Alaska, Guam and Puerto Rico.
 The U.S. has no coverage in the Great Lakes.
-Since the U.S. Coast Guard originally only installed NAVTEX at sites where Morse telegraphy transmissions were made previously, propagation analyses show some coverage gaps, particularly in the southeast United States, Alaska, and Guam.
+Since the U.S. Coast Guard originally only installed NAVTEX at sites where Morse telegraphy transmissions were made previously, propagation analyses show some coverage gaps, particularly in the southeast United States and Alaska.
 NAVTEX broadcasts from Adak were permanently terminated in December 1996 due to the closure of the Naval facility there.

 NAVTEX Predicted Coverage in the U.S.

 - Eastern U.S NAVTEX Coverage

-- Western U.S. NAVTEX Coverage 60kb gif file (b/w)
+- Western U.S. NAVTEX Coverage